joeminicucci/fox_trap/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE.gpl](LICENSE.gpl) file for details
+This project is licensed under The MIT License - see the [LICENSE.mit](LICENSE.mit) file for details

 ## Acknowledgments